Tetramorph: Ezekiel's living creatures

 The prophet Ezekiel lived among the Jews who were exiled to Babylon in the 6th century BC.
 The creatures in his vision, from which the images of the tetramorph are derived, are reminiscent of ancient Assyrian art.

 The animals associated with the Christian tetramorph originate in the Babylonian symbols of the four fixed signs of the zodiac: the ox representing Taurus; the lion representing Leo; the eagle representing Scorpio; the man or angel representing Aquarius.
 In Western astrology, the four symbols are associated with the elements of, respectively Earth, Fire, Water, and Air.
 The creatures of the Christian tetramorph were also common in Egyptian, Greek, and Assyrian mythology.
 The early Christians adopted this symbolism and adapted it for the four Evangelists as the tetramorph, which first appears in Christian art in the 5th century, but whose interpretative origin stems from Irenaeus in the 2nd century.

 The elements of the Christian tetramorph first appear in the vision of Ezekiel, who describes the four creatures as they appear to him in a vision:

 They are described later in the Book of Revelation:

 The four evangelists as four living creatures

 The association of the four living creatures with the four evangelists originated with Irenaeus in the 2nd century.
 The interpretation of each creature has varied through church history.
 The most common interpretation, first laid out by Victorinus and adopted by Jerome, St Gregory, and the Book of Kells, is that the man is Matthew, the lion Mark, the ox Luke, and the eagle John.
 The creatures of the tetramorph, just like the four gospels of the Evangelists, represent four facets of Christ.

 It is clear from the table that various interpretive schemes have been followed through church history.
-The four main schemes are summarized below with their most well-known proponent and rationale.
+The five main schemes are summarized below with a representative proponent and rationale.
 The given rationale usually has to do with how each Gospel begins, major themes in each Gospel, or the aspect of Christ emphasized in each Gospel.